National Report: Rampant Fraud in Florida’s Drug Treatment Industry

 On June 26th, 2017, Florida Governor Rick Scott signed the Sober Home Cleanup bill into law.
 The goal of this bill is to target unregulated drug treatment and substance abuse service centers that provide poor quality of care and that are all too frequently engaged in outright fraud.
 Notably, these facilities often use deceptive marketing tactics.
 These tactics make both consumers (drug treatment patients) and payers (typically insurance companies) victims of fraud.

 To address this problem, Florida’s new Sober Home Cleanup Bill will require all drug treatment telemarketers to register with the state, an important step in ensuring that these services are marketed in a legitimate manner.
 Further, this new law substantially sharpens the regulations that make kickbacks between drug treatment centers and other medical providers, such as lab testing agencies, illegal.
 Finally, the bill also allows enforcement agencies to fight back against ‘drug treatment brokers’, who often connect addicts with fraudulent facilities.
 Indeed, the law expands the reach of Florida’s RICO Act so that it can be used as a tool against drug treatment facility brokers.

 Contact Our Legal Team Today

 Were you a victim of fraud?
 If so, we can help.
 At Pike & Lustig, LLP, our Florida fraud lawyers have helped many victims obtain fair compensation for their losses.
 To request a free legal consultation, please do not delay in contacting us today.
-From our offices in West Palm Beach and Miami, we serve individuals and businesses throughout South Florida, including in Fort Lauderdale, Hialeah and Pembroke Pines.
+From our offices in West Palm Beach, Wellington and Miami, we serve individuals and businesses throughout South Florida, including in Fort Lauderdale, Hialeah and Pembroke Pines.